toshko89/food-corner-v2-java/README.md

 * Cloudinary integration for seamless file storage and management
 * RESTful API for easy data exchange between client and server
 * Customizable, modular codebase for easy expansion and maintenance
+* The application client is hosted on Firebase, and the server is hosted on Heroku.

 ## Prerequisites
 Before you begin, ensure you have the following software installed on your local machine: